Tchanders/treeDiffer.js/README.md

 Two functions need to be defined: one for wrapping nodes in the treeDiffer.TreeNode class, and one for determining whether two nodes are equal, which should override treeDiffer.TreeNode.prototype.isEqual

+## Demo

-An example of using treeDiffer to diff HTML is provided.
+An example of using treeDiffer to diff HTML: https://tchanders.github.io/treeDiffer.js/